Skip to main content

 junge Leute mit Skateboards

-It's finally time to get out your skates and inline skates.
-The weather is getting better and better and the paths have been cleared, so you can relax and welcome spring on wheels in Berlin.
-We've put together some classics for you, but also some not-so-familiar routes and courses.
+At last, it’s that time of year again when you can get your skates and inline skates out.
+The weather is getting better and better, and the paths have been cleared, so you can relax and welcome spring in Berlin on wheels.
+We’ve put together a selection of classic routes for you, as well as some lesser-known trails and courses.
 Enjoy this perfect combination of fun and sport.

 Marathon Berlin 2015

-A perfect route for training, but also for first attempts at riding.
-The path runs along the canal, is wide enough for overtaking manoeuvres and stretches for a good six kilometres.
-Smaller cycling groups also like to use the path, but usually overtake very considerately.
-It is best to start at the motorway exit "Späthstraße" or at the other end at the exit "Adlershof".
+The Teltow Canal is a perfect route for training, but also for your first attempts at skating.
+The path runs alongside the canal, is wide enough for overtaking manoeuvres and stretches for a good six kilometres.
+Smaller cycling groups also like to use the path, but they usually overtake very considerately.
+It’s best to start at the “Späthstraße” motorway exit or at the other end at the “Adlershof” exit.
+If you fancy getting on your bike, here are a few more tips:

 Where: Ernst-Ruska-Ufer, Treptow